LedgerHQ/ledger-dev-doc/source/userspace/speculos.rst

     cmake -Bbuild -H.
     make -C build/

-Pleaes note that the first build can take some time because a tarball of OpenSSL is downloaded (the integrity of the downloaded tarball is checked) before being built.
+Please note that the first build can take some time because a tarball of OpenSSL is downloaded (the integrity of the downloaded tarball is checked) before being built.
 Further invocations of ``make`` skip this step.

 The following command line can be used for a debug build::